 The downside is they charge for bedding and kitchenware, and these charges are pretty steep.
 There’s no getting away from these extras, and they do mount up, especially on shorter trips.

-The other problem with El Monte is that they only have 29 bases in 14 states, and that’s pretty limiting.
-If you’re on the West Coast, you will be better served, but this isn’t great coverage.
+The other problem with El Monte is that they only have 29 bases in 12 states, and that’s pretty limiting.
+If you’re on the West Coast, you will be better served, but this still isn’t great coverage.
 There is the option of one-way travel, but with this coverage, it isn’t the bonus that it could be.

-- Rewards program.
+- Rewards program

-- Limited locations.
+- Limited locations

-- Steep costs for bedding and kitchenware rentals.
+- Steep costs for bedding and kitchenware rentals

-We hope this article provided you with all the information you need to make your choice in RV rental companies.
+We hope this article provides you with all the information you need to make your choice in RV rental companies.
 If you learned something, please share this website with your friends and family members!